Vibrations

 in that position, and as the discs gradually decreased their

-down as lightly as a thistle-down.
-Where one molecule can be
+settling down as lightly as a thistle-down.
+Where one

-lifted, there need be no limit as to the number in a structure
+molecule can be lifted, there need be no limit as to the

-controlled than any instrument now in use for any phase of
+instrument now in use for any phase of transit.
+Another very

-transit.
-Another very remarkable feature connected with this
+remarkable feature connected with this strange revelation of

-as readily; hence, under mechanical conditions most certainly
+hence, under mechanical conditions most certainly capable of

-resistance to interstellar vacuity this can be made capable of
+interstellar vacuity this can be made capable of navigating

-navigating even the remote depth of space, positions between
+even the remote depth of space, positions between planets

-planets where polarity changes being controlled by other
+where polarity changes being controlled by other adjuncts of

 Safely enclosed within this structure, a man possess ing the

-of material from which to make oxygen, by the enormously
+supply of material from which to make oxygen, by the

-increased rate of speed attained by such navigator where
+enormously increased rate of speed attained by such

-atmospheric friction is avoided, the time occupied in
+navigator where atmospheric friction is avoided, the time

-worlds as easily as the same ship could navigate the depths of
+system of worlds as easily as the same ship could navigate

 The great obstacle hitherto preventing the solution of this